MileHacker Logo

 • The Big Cheese Wheel at Heini's Cheese Chalet (Millersburg): A very large cheese wheel display inside the factory store.

-• Yoder's Amish Home (Fresno): One of the oldest Amish homes open to the public for tours.
+• Yoder's Amish Home (Fresno): One of the oldest Amish homes open for all for tours.

 • Age of Steam Roundhouse Museum (Sugarcreek): A working roundhouse preserving historical steam locomotives.